This year we set out to experience the ultimate camper van road trip: driving around the entire Iceland in 7 days.

-What Is The best Rental Camper Van To Choose For Iceland?
+What Is The Best Camper Van Rental In Iceland?

 Beyond that, the camper van was also very comfortable which was a must for me.
 It was my first “van-life” experience and I wanted it to be memorable and fun, not struggle with it.
 The camper vans were very spacious and equipped with everything I needed to spend a week driving around Iceland.

 The green mid-size camper vans come equipped with a couch that converts into a bed, kitchen, and plenty of storage.
 The kitchen comes with a sink, stove, kitchen utensils, cups, plates, silverware, even can openers, cleaners, and towels.
 Besides food, there wasn’t much that I needed to buy on my trip which was very convenient.